 Best for: Large enterprises managing complex, global, and multi-modal logistics that need deep ERP integration and cost optimization.

 Oracle Transportation Management (OTM) is a cloud-based platform that unifies planning, execution, and settlement for shipments across road, rail, ocean, and air.
-It provides real-time visibility of carrier performance, automates freight payment and auditing, and integrates tightly with Oracle ERP and SCM modules.
+It provides real-time visibility of carrier performance, automates freight payment and auditing, and integrates tightly with Oracle ERP and e-commerce SCM modules.

 Top features: